 Although Lyme disease is one of the most recognized tick-borne illnesses, newer and less-known diseases can cause serious and deadly symptoms.
 One prime example is Powassan disease, a rare condition caused by a virus that is related to the West Nile and Zika viruses.

 Powassan disease is contracted through tick bits.
 It can infect the nervous system, causing severe damage.
 Ticks that carry Powassan disease are prevalent in New England, the Great Lakes states, and additional areas along the eastern seaboard.

-“Approximately 10 percent of patients suffering from the disease do not survive,” said Dr. Jennifer Lyons, Chief of the Division of Neurological Infections and Inflammatory Diseases at Brigham and Women’s Hospital.
+“Approximately 10 percent of patients suffering from the disease do not survive,” said Dr. Jennifer Lyons, chief of the Division of Neurological Infections and Inflammatory Diseases at Brigham and Women’s Hospital.
 “In addition, about half of those infected with the virus are left with permanent neurologic damage.
 Although Powassan disease is rare, it is important to take precautions and protect yourself against tick bites.”

-Powassan vs. Lyme
+Powassan disease vs. Lyme disease symptoms

 Perhaps the most significant differences lay in the symptoms.
 Powassan initially results in patients feeling ill with fever, followed by severe cognitive loss and inability to care for themselves days later.
 Seizures, as well as difficulty breathing and maintaining heart rate, are also common.
-In Lyme, symptoms like joint pain, high fever, Bell’s palsy (facial drooping), neuropathy (nerve symptoms), and occasionally meningitis can sometimes take weeks to develop.
+In Lyme disease, symptoms like joint pain, high fever, Bell’s palsy (facial drooping), neuropathy (nerve symptoms), and occasionally meningitis can sometimes take weeks to develop.

-Increase in Tick-borne Illnesses
+Increase in tick-borne illnesses